authzforce/restful-pdp/README.md

 chmod u+x authzforce-ce-restful-pdp-cxf-spring-boot-server-M.m.p.jar
 ```

+Copy the content of [that folder](cxf-spring-boot-server/src/test/resources/server) to the same directory.

+If you wish to use a different XACML Policy from the one provided, change the `policyLocation` parameter in the `pdp.xml` (PDP configuration) file in that directory accordingly.

-Copy the content of [that folder](cxf-spring-boot-server/src/test/resources/server) to the same directory and run the executable from that directory as follows (replace `M.m.p` with the current version):
+Then run the executable from that directory as follows (replace `M.m.p` with the current version):

 ```sh
 $ ./authzforce-ce-restful-pdp-cxf-spring-boot-server-M.m.p.jar